Egyptian comedian Bassem Youssef no longer on X: What we know

 Censorship of Youssef in Egypt continued after the ouster of Morsi, however, and his show was canceled by the private network CBC in November of 2013, the state-owned news outlet Al-Ahram reported at the time.

-Youssef left Egypt in November of 2014 after a court ruled he must pay a $10 million penalty for related to his content.
+Youssef left Egypt in November of 2014 after a court ruled that he had to pay a $10 million penalty related to his content.
 He moved to the United States with his wife and daughter after fleeing his home country, according to a 2017 CNN report.

 Outspoken on Gaza

-Youssef returned to the spotlight after the Gaza war.
+Youssef returned to the spotlight after the Gaza war broke out.
 He harshly criticized Israel’s treatment of Palestinians during an October interview with TalkTV’s Piers Morgan.
 Youssef pushed back against the accusation that civilians are dying in Gaza because Hamas is allegedly using them as human shields.

 “If we agree that for the 14,000 casualties — I mean, who's counting — are human shields, does that mean that every single one of those civilians was standing, obscuring a military target behind them?
 Because that's a lot of weapons.
 Hamas is packing.”

-Youssef recounted to millions of viewers that his wife, Hala Diab, has family in Gaza, who is trapped in the conflict.
+Youssef recounted to millions of viewers that his wife, Hala Diab, has family in Gaza trapped in the conflict.

 “The example is a powerful illustration of the broader point he makes about the value, or lack thereof, of Palestinian lives,” wrote Shaheen regarding Youssef’s comment on the value of Palestinian life.